playbenny/benny_manual/docs/blockipedia.md

 - The values from your midi controller's knobs and sliders are output by this block so you can use them to modulate parameters etc.

+- You can save a starting position for all, or in 'edit mode' you can save those individually.
+Edit mode also lets you assign colours to knobs (for controllers like the midi fighter twister / launch control xl 3 that have rgb leds) and also for controllers that have encoders or motorised pots you can set up 'end zone forces' - areas at either end of the range that either repel or attract the fader position.
+This is useful eg for delay feedback controls - you can set it to turn itself down if you forget to (!).

+- For standard potentiometers benny has a (unique?) smart soft pickup system, where fader curves are recalibrated around the current position and the actual value, so as well as avoiding jumps there are no dead zones (like normal soft pickup faders) - increasing the knob always increases the value & the converse.

 - If auto assign is turned on then when a block is selected the controller will auto assign to this block's parameters.
 When you deselect the block the midi controller goes back to it's normal mode - outputting values from this block.

-- You can only have one of these blocks per song, for other midi controllers use the core.input.control.basic block.
+- You can only have one of these core.input.control.auto blocks per song, for other midi controllers use the core.input.control.basic block.

 ### core.input.control.basic
 - Midi controller input.